daultanigaurav/Terraform-Essentials-for-DevOps/README.md

 # 🌍 Terraform Essentials for Devops

-Welcome to the **Terraform Learning Path** — your one-stop guide to mastering infrastructure as code (IaC) using **Terraform** by HashiCorp.
+Welcome to the **Terraform Learning Path** — my one-stop guide to learn infrastructure as code (IaC) using **Terraform** by HashiCorp.
 Whether you're a beginner or someone looking to solidify your Terraform skills for DevOps, Cloud, or SRE roles, this roadmap is structured to help you learn by **concepts + hands-on practice**. 🚀

 ---